 Saved credit card information is stored in Stripe.
-If you disconnect or switch your Stripe account, account holders won’t be able to update their payment information or use saved cards connected to their account.
+If you disconnect or switch your Stripe account, account holders can't update their payment information or use saved cards connected to their account.
 To resolve this, they'll need to delete and re-save their saved payment information.
-If you reconnect the same Stripe account, they can once again use their saved payment methods.
+If you reconnect to the same Stripe account, they can once again use their saved payment methods.

-It isn’t possible to save PayPal accounts to a Customer Account.
-If your site is only connected to PayPal, and not Stripe, the Payment area won’t appear in the Customer Account panel.
+It's not possible to save PayPal accounts to a customer account.
+If your site is only connected to PayPal, and not Stripe, the Payment area won’t appear in the customer account panel.

 Help your account holders

-You're responsible for helping account holders with any issues they may have when accessing their Customer Accounts.
-How you manage them and their accounts is up to you, but there are best practices you can follow to ensure your account holders have a smooth experience, like displaying contact information and store policies.
+You're responsible for helping account holders with any issues they may have when accessing their customer accounts.
+How you manage them and their accounts is up to you.
+There are best practices you can follow to ensure your account holders have a smooth experience, like displaying contact information and store policies.